-It’s a gold standard study: randomized, double-blind and placebo-controlled.
-“Placebo-controlled” means that in the context of this study, deferiprone will be compared with a placebo.
+The study was a gold standard study: randomized, double-blind and placebo-controlled.
+“Placebo-controlled” means that in the context of the study, deferiprone was compared with a placebo.
 A placebo looks identical to the deferiprone but does not contain any active ingredient.
-The study participants will have a two in three chance of getting deferiprone and a one in three chance of getting the placebo.
-The selection will be done by randomization.

 This study showed that while the drug successfully reduced the amount of accumulated iron in the brain for PKAN individuals regardless of onset age, the treatment was not effective for PKAN patients in a statistically significant way.
 The study found a slight indication that deferiprone may slow the progression of the disorder in older patients with later-onset, or atypical PKAN.